 These cases have labelled Alwar as a den of lynchers whose specific targets are Muslims.
-The impression one gets is that Hindu villagers here either can't tolerate the sight of Muslim men transporting cows or are paranoid in suspecting that every Muslim man with one would slaughter it.
+The impression one gets is that Hindu villagers either can't tolerate the sight of Muslim men transporting cows or are paranoid in suspecting that every Muslim man with cows would slaughter them.

 Absent in this narrative, however, is the glaring truth that Alwar, along with another border district of Bharatpur, is a den of deadly cow smugglers, who brazenly steal, rob, shoot and kill.
-Come midnight, the meat mafia jumps into action, picking up cattle from the streets and from houses, and stuffing them inhumanly into vehicles, to be eventually slaughtered for meat.
-The hotbed of this crime is the notorious Mewat region of Haryana, comprising almost entirely of Meo Muslims.
+Come midnight, the meat mafia jumps into action, picking up cattle from the streets and from houses, stuffing them inhumanly into vehicles, to be eventually slaughtered for meat.
+The hotbed of this crime is the notorious Nuh district of Haryana, comprising almost entirely of Meo Muslims.

 A spike in such cases more than a decade ago prompted villagers to keep vigil in the nights, which slowly gave way to formation of dedicated cow protection groups, or gau raksha dals in local lingo.